In the U.S.

 They began attributing these negative health conditions to their exposure to Agent Orange and other toxic herbicides, used during the war.
 Veterans were filing claims as early as 1977 to the Department of Veterans Affairs (VA) for disability payments and health care, but their claims were denied.

 “Agent Orange: Vietnam’s Deadly Fog”

 In 1977, Maude DeVictor, a case worker at the VA office in Chicago, met the widow of a veteran who died from lung cancer believed to be Agent Orange-related.
-This triggered DeVictor to conduct a series of interviews privately with other sick veterans, as she also researched into the correlation between veteran health problems and their alleged exposure to herbicides.
+This triggered DeVictor to conduct a series of interviews privately with other sick veterans, as she also researched the correlation between veteran health problems and their alleged exposure to herbicides.
 DeVictor then took her files to Bill Kurtis, an investigative reporter at the CBS affiliate in Chicago, who went on to interview researchers and more veterans, and aired “Agent Orange: Vietnam’s Deadly Fog,” in March of 1978.

-AOVI brought on workman’s compensation attorney Victor Yannacone who filed Reutershan’s complaint as a class action lawsuit against four additional chemical companies—Hercules, Uniroyal, the T. H. Agriculture and Nutrition Company and the Thompson Chemical Company.
+AOVI brought on workman’s compensation attorney Victor Yannacone who filed Reutershan’s complaint as a class action lawsuit against four additional chemical companies—Hercules, Uniroyal, T. H. Agriculture and Nutrition Company, and the Thompson Chemical Company.
 The case, known as the Agent Orange Product Liability Litigation, grew as lawyers across the country added their clients to the suit.

 “About a million and a half of us are already gone.”

 – Paul Sutton, former Chairman, VVA, Chicago Tribune, 2009.